cjcoax/Gamr/replit.md

-# GameShelf - Personal Gaming Library
+# Gamr - Personal Gaming Library

 ## Overview

-GameShelf is a full-stack web application that serves as a personal gaming library and social platform.
+Gamr is a full-stack web application that serves as a personal gaming library and social platform.
 Users can track, rate, and discover games while connecting with other gaming enthusiasts.
 The application features a mobile-first design with a modern gaming aesthetic and comprehensive game management capabilities.

 ## System Architecture